heinzwittenbrink/slides-csandtc/README.md

-# slides-csandtc
+# slides-introtoxml
-Slides on content strategy and technical communication
+Slides for an introduction to XML